egonw/blog/_posts/2024-11-23-version-of-record.markdown

 Before we go into the learning bit, let's just revisit what a *version of record* is.
 Wikipedia [describes it](https://en.wikipedia.org/wiki/Version_of_record) as "the fully copyedited, typeset and formatted copy of a manuscript as published" (with two references).
 Basically, in the whole scheme of research output, it is a *release*.
-Is is a tagged version of the output, allowing people to discuss that version specifically, so that we do not run into endless "oh, but I meant version `manuscript_rewrite_V2_AE_MB_Fixed.docx`".
+It is a tagged version of the output, allowing people to discuss that version specifically, so that we do not run into endless "oh, but I meant version `manuscript_rewrite_V2_AE_MB_Fixed.docx`".
 Really, publishing is not unique at all and publishers are doing it wrong.